skupperproject/refdog/input/resources/site.md

 Edge mode can help you scale your network to large numbers of sites.
 However, for networks with 16 or fewer sites, there is little benefit.

+Currently, edge sites cannot also have HA enabled.

 <table class="fields"><tr><th>Default</th><td>False</td><tr><th>Platforms</th><td>Kubernetes, Docker, Podman, Linux</td><tr><th>See also</th><td><a href="">Advanced deployment options</a></td></table>